 Monday mornings tended to be one of the quieter times working on the house, but Jimmy and Brent were especially quiet the Monday morning following Stacy’s football party.
 Outside, the wind howled and a stinging rain fell as a cold front blasted down from the north.
 Inside, the brothers’ silence added a frosty draft to the chill in the air.
-Brent threw Dan glances once in awhile, but if he had something on his mind, he wasn’t sharing.
+Brent threw an occasional glance toward Dan, but if he had something on his mind, he wasn’t sharing.
 Jimmy popped in a pair of earbuds to deter conversation.
 Not in the mood for pleasantries himself, Dan left them alone.
 Besides, they worked faster by ignoring each other.

 Just before lunch, the plumbing contractors Dan had been chasing finally made an appearance.
 Dan took the two men upstairs to show them what needed finished in the bathrooms, leaving Jimmy and Brent to the silence.
 When he came back down twenty minutes later, Aria stood with the boys in the kitchen, the three of them arguing quietly in the corner.